 Power-building Partnerships for Health cultivates powerful collaborations between local health departments and community power-building organizations to advance health equity.

-We launched the Power-building Partnerships for Health (PPH) initiative with support from The California Endowment and conducted this year in partnership with the Public Health Alliance of Southern California (the Alliance) and the Right to the City Alliance (RTTC).
+We launched the Power-building Partnerships for Health (PPH) initiative with support from The California Endowment and The Robert Wood Johnson Foundation and conducted this year in partnership with the Public Health Alliance of Southern California (the Alliance) and the Right to the City Alliance (RTTC).

 The initiative’s goals are to: